sa-es-ir/DotNet.RateLimit/README.md

     "HttpStatusCode": 429, //Optional: default is 429
-    "ErrorMessage": "Rate limit Exceeded", //Optional: default is Rate limit Exceeded "IpHeaderName": "X-Forwarded-For" //Optional: header name for get Ip address, default is X-Forwarded-For
+    "ErrorMessage": "Rate limit Exceeded", //Optional: default is Rate limit Exceeded "IpHeaderName": "X-Forwarded-For" //Optional: header name for get Ip address, default is X-Forwarded-For "RedisConnection": "127.0.0.1:6379", //Optional
-    //"RedisConnection": "127.0.0.1:6379",
-    //"IpWhiteList": ["::1"],
+    "IpWhiteList": ["::1"], //Optional
-    //"ClientIdentifier": "X-Client-Id" // for get client id from request header if this present the rate limit will not use IP for limit requests
+    "ClientIdentifier": "X-Client-Id" ////Optional: for getting client id from request header if this present the rate limit will not use IP for limit requests
-    //"ClientIdentifierWhiteList": ["test-client"]
+    "ClientIdentifierWhiteList": ["test-client"] ////Optional
   }
 ```
 You can add RateLimit in Startup like this: